Some developments of exchangeable measure-valued P\'{o}lya sequences: Results

 \subsection{Hierarchical representation}

 The main purpose of the present section is to develop the results in Section \ref{section:model:mvps} by applying the theory from Section \ref{section:kernel} and making extensive use of the fact that conditioning sub-$\sigma$-algebra $\mathcal{G}$ is c.g. under $\nu$.
-In particular, we show the sufficiency of \eqref{eq:introTh_2:prior} with \eqref{introduction_thrm} in Theorem \ref{introTh_2} through a suitable parameterization of $\mathcal{G}$.
+In particular, we show that exchangeable processes directed by \eqref{eq:introTh_2:prior} with $R$ as in \eqref{introduction_thrm} have predictive structure \eqref{model:mvps:predictive}, by using a suitable parameterization of the $\sigma$-algebra $\mathcal{G}$.
 In fact, the same parameterization reveals that sampling from \eqref{eq:introTh_2:prior} is ultimately performed in two steps, and modeling essentially consists of choosing a partition of the space $\mathbb{X}$ and selecting a distribution over each set in the partition.
 The first proposition states that the observations of an exchangeable MVPS with strictly positive reinforcement form a PS on the atoms of $\mathcal{G}$.

 \begin{proposition} Let $(X_n)_{n\geq 1}$ be an exchangeable MVPS*$(\theta,\nu,R)$ with strictly positive reinforcement.
 Take $\mathcal{G}$ to be the sub-$\sigma$-algebra in \eqref{introduction_thrm}, and define $\pi$ as in Section \ref{section:model:atoms} w.r.t. $\mathcal{G}$.
 Then $(\pi(X_n))_{n\geq 1}$ is a PS. \end{proposition}